Hilbert's $19^{\text{th}}$ problem revisited

 \end{rem}

-\begin{rem} One can avoid using Courant-Lebesgue and the maximum principle by using the Caccioppoli inequality more carefully.
+\begin{rem} In dimension $n = 2$ one can avoid using Courant-Lebesgue (and in particular the maximum principle) by using the Caccioppoli inequality more carefully.
 Indeed, if one takes $\psi \equiv 1$ in $B_{1/2}$ in the Caccioppoli inequality, and uses the invariance of (\ref{Lin}) under adding constants, one obtains

 The sides of this inequality scale differently.
 Taking $c$ to be the average over the annulus of $v$ and applying the Poincar\'{e} inequality gives

 that is, the mass of $|\nabla v|^2$ decays by a fixed fraction when passing from $B_1$ to $B_{1/2}$.
 The sides of this estimate scale the same way.
 By rescaling and iterating this estimate we get that